 d.
 If the staff’s significance determination of a finding is not complete at the time of issuance of the inspection report, and not reviewed by the SERP, then the finding will be characterized in the inspection report as “to be determined (TBD).”
 No inspection finding should be described by a color other than Green in official NRC correspondence unless the SERP has reviewed it.

-Enforcement Coordinator Preparation.
+NRR Enforcement Coordinator Preparation.

-The Enforcement Coordinator will arrange for support/participation by the appropriate technical and project management staff.
+The NRR Enforcement Coordinator will arrange for support/participation by the appropriate technical and project management staff.
 SERPs are typically held during the scheduled weekly Region II enforcement conference call.
-To schedule a SERP, the Region II enforcement liaison, at the earliest opportunity, will notify the Enforcement Coordinator and OE of a potentially White, Yellow, Red, or greater than Green finding being assessed at the region to schedule the date the finding will be ready to present at a SERP.
-The enforcement coordinator will verify the availability of SERP members and maintain the SERP calendar.
+To schedule a SERP, the Region II enforcement liaison, at the earliest opportunity, will notify the NRR Enforcement Coordinator and OE of a potentially White, Yellow, Red, or greater than Green finding being assessed at the region to schedule the date the finding will be ready to present at a SERP.
+The NRR enforcement coordinator will verify the availability of NRR SERP members and maintain the SERP calendar.

 At least five working days (earlier for more complex issues) prior to the SERP, the regions or office will provide to the NRO Enforcement Coordinator the SERP worksheets (Exhibit 2 or 3) and other pertinent information.
 The NRO Enforcement Coordinator will distribute the packages to all headquarters SERP participants.